default-output-block.skip-main

 Mitchell-Kouttab said the government has called for a ceasefire but hasn’t applied any pressure to enforce it.

-“The fact Winston Peters has acknowledged Israel’s illegal occupation in Palestine is a barrier towards peace is a really good step in the right direction and I think we need to now go further,” Agel said.
+“The fact that Winston Peters has acknowledged Israel’s illegal occupation in Palestine is a barrier towards peace is a really good step in the right direction and I think we need to now go further,” Agel said.

 “Now we want our elected officials to recognise Palestinian statehood and to impose sanctions on Israel immediately.”

-Mitchell-Kouttab said sanctions could be across economic, diplomatic, political, and military ties with Israel.
+Mitchell-Kouttab said sanctions could be set across economic, diplomatic, political, and military ties with Israel.
 The government could suspend trade cooperation agreements, ban companies involved in production, trade or marketing of settlement goods.
 She said there were many different sanctions the government should put in place but as of yet there had been none.

 In August Labour called on the government to move against the procurement of new goods or services produced from the illegally occupied Palestinian territories on the West Bank and in East Jerusalem.